OCR A-Level Biology: Biological Membranes, Cell Division and Organisation — Complete Revision Guide (H420)

 Required Practicals / PAGs

-This course anchors PAG 8 (Transport in and out of cells) as its primary practical home, and reuses PAG 1 (Microscopy) for mitotic index work and PAG 2 (Dissection) for the organisation content.
+This course anchors PAG 8 (Transport in and out of cells) as its primary practical home, and reuses PAG 1 (Microscopy) for mitotic-index work and PAG 2 (Dissection) for the organisation content.

-PAG 1 is reused here for mitotic index calculations from a root-tip squash preparation.
+PAG 1 is reused here for mitotic-index calculations from a root-tip squash preparation.
 PAG 2 is reused in the cellular organisation lesson for dissection-based characterisation of tissue arrangements in animal and plant organs.

 Closing and Next Steps

 Biological membranes, cell division and organisation is the integrative finale of H420 Module 2.
-The quickest revision win is to draw, from memory, three diagrams: the fluid mosaic model with phospholipids, cholesterol, integral and peripheral proteins, glycolipids and glycoproteins correctly placed; the cell cycle with its checkpoints and the four phases of mitosis arranged in order; and a meiosis bookkeeping diagram showing 2n parent cell → bivalent formation with crossing over → metaphase I independent assortment → meiosis I segregation → meiosis II separation of sister chromatids → four genetically distinct n daughter gametes.
+The quickest revision win is to draw, from memory, three diagrams: the fluid mosaic model with phospholipids, cholesterol, integral and peripheral proteins, glycolipids and glycoproteins correctly placed; the cell cycle with its checkpoints and the four phases of mitosis arranged in order; and a meiosis bookkeeping diagram showing a 2n parent cell → bivalent formation with crossing over → metaphase I independent assortment → meiosis I segregation → meiosis II separation of sister chromatids → four genetically distinct n daughter gametes.
 Three blank-page redraws across a week embed the content more durably than ten passive rereads.

+Then rehearse the two calculations until they are automatic — water potential from ψ=ψs+ψp, and mitotic index as a fraction and a percentage — because both appear on essentially every series and both are marks you can bank under time pressure.
 Start at the Biological Membranes, Cell Division and Organisation course and work through all twelve lessons in sequence.
 Lock down the water potential vocabulary and the meiotic variation mechanisms early — both are reused on essentially every H420 paper across Modules 3, 5 and 6, and a fluent command of the structure-function and transport vocabulary built here turns the rest of the H420 path from a list of disconnected facts into a coherent biological argument.